LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 <figure> <img src="https://github.com/LibrariesHacked/librarieshacked.github.io/raw/master/images/2019-08-19-plymouth-libraries-building.png" alt="A screenshot of a map, displayed at an angle showing the building in 3D as a cube"/> <figcaption>The map showing Devonport library building</figcaption> </figure>

-The data only really has a simple height and building footprint.
+The data only really has a simple height, and footprint for each building.
 So it is not that great a representation of the building.
 In Devonport Library's case, the building should be roughly the same height as surrounding buildings but it is a chapel, so has a tower and spire.
 This has affected the height in the data.
 Some more information about the building is in this [blog on old churches](https://someolddevonchurches.wordpress.com/2016/09/30/st-aubyns-church-Devonport/).
 The prayer for the blessing of the building's new life as Devonport Library is worth a read.

 ### Travel time and population